minus5/examples-services/README.md

 Adding new modules to the monolith application rarely has any impacts on the development environment or on the production infrastucture.
 We want be able to **instantiate new services** just as easily.
 That's what Docker is here for.

 In [example 4](https://github.com/minus5/examples-services/tree/master/04-docker) we setup our system infrastructure using [Docker](https://www.docker.com/).
-Each service gets its own docker container with its own OS and environment.
+Each service gets its own Docker container with its own isolated OS and environment.
 Services are deployed to production by instantiating containers on docker hosts.

 Here are some basic terms from Docker ecosystem: